 Eastman Reversal (Grey Track Kodachrome)

 Kodachrome: A reversal (direct positive) process.
 1936 to 2009.
-Never used for 35mm movies (except for a few rare camera originals), only 16mm and 8mm.
+Never used for 35mm release prints, only 16mm and 8mm.
+(There was a special version known as Technicolor Monopack which was used for a few camera originals in the 1940s).
 Virtually fade proof.
 Most commonly used for amateur films for direct projection.
 I haven't seen any release prints made on Kodachrome since the 1970’s.
 Identified by being completely black around the perforations, with white (or similar light color) markings.
 Print stock comes in 2 types, ordinary Kodachrome, marked "Kodachrome Safety", which has a brownish (sulfite) soundtrack, and "Eastman Rev Color Safety Film", which has a grey silver soundtrack, similar to Technicolor.
 Kodachrome is high in contrast, and the contrast increases in printing, causing the shadows to be quite dark.
 For longevity of color, this is the next best thing to Technicolor.
 There are reports of the first production of Kodachrome having fading problems, but this was fixed around 1938.

 In the samples of silent film above, on was shot on Kodachrome with a date code of 1936 (shortly after introduction).
 The color has faded quite significantly.
 Another sample above shows Kodachrome with a date code of 1937.
 It shows no sign of fading.
 This indicates that the fading problem was fixed pretty early in the production of Kodachrome.